alessandrocuzzocrea/personal-site/content/post/2020-05-18-pixar-exhibition/index.md

 ## Conclusions

 I really enjoyed this exhibition.
 It really makes you appreciate how much hours and care Pixar puts into every single movie they produce.
-I really like 3D animation cause it’s the perfect intersection between art and science.
+I really like 3D animation because it’s the perfect intersection between art and science.
 I wish I could have gone back there on a less crowded day to explore more every single interactive exhibit.